BadgerBOTSTraining/tic-tac-toe-base/README.md

 ### Above and Beyond (If you have prior programming experience or finish early)
  - Implement game with 2D arrays
  - Make an option to play against a bot.
  - Create another small game (like connect 4).
-.
-.
-.
-.
-.
-.
-.
-.
-.
-.
-.
-.
-.
-## Instructor Notes
-After ~10 mins give them the methods they should use.